FOREX-Dollar hits 7-week low as Aussie shines on China data

 By Jessica Mortimer

-LONDON, Aug 8 Strong China trade data lifted the Australian dollar and helped drive the U.S. dollar to a seven-week low on Thursday against a backdrop of uncertainty over when the Federal Reserve will begin reducing stimulus.
+LONDON, Aug 8 The Australian dollar rose sharply on Thursday on strong Chinese trade data, helping drive the U.S. dollar to a seven-week low against a backdrop of uncertainty over when the Federal Reserve will begin reducing stimulus.

-The dollar index, which measures the currency's value against a basket of major currencies, fell 0.15 percent to 81.152, having hit 81.087, its lowest since mid-June.
+The dollar index, which measures the currency's value against a basket of major currencies, fell 0.15 percent at 81.159, having hit 81.087, its lowest since mid-June.
 It has lost 4 percent since hitting a three-year high a month ago.

 Although most analysts expect the dollar to resume gains towards the end of the year, recent inconclusive economic data and diverse comments from Fed policymakers have raised doubts over when and how fast it will reduce asset purchases.